AmirAli5/100DaysOfMLCode/README.md

 ## Day 32: December 7 , 2018
 #### Today's Progress : Adding more convolution layer in cat & dog dataset Using Convolutional Neural Network in Keras & Tensorflow

+## Day 33: December 8 , 2018
+#### Today's Progress : Making a new Prediction of Single image of Cat and Dog Using Convolutional Neural Network in Keras & Tensorflow